deusExMac/TwitterSearch/README.md

      Retrieves specific tweets identified by their id given as arguments.
 Fields of tweets retrieved are specified by the settings ``tweet.fields`` in the configuration file.

-     ``<list of tweet ids>``: list of tweet ids, separated by space.
+     ``<list of tweet ids>``: list of tweet ids, separated by whitespace.
 Can be one or more.
-For each successfully retrieved tweet, a set of fields are displyed that include: id, author id, date created, type (reply, retweed etc) and the actual content/text of the tweet.
+For each successfully retrieved tweet, a set of fields are displayed that include: id, author id, date created, type (reply, retweed etc) and the actual content/text of the tweet.

      ### Example